 When you build your own ecommerce website, you have to fight your way to the top of the search engine rankings.
 This takes months of hard work and there are no guarantees.
-Putting your product on Amazon gives you excellent odds of showing up on Google right away.
+Putting your product on Amazon gives you excellent odds of getting in front of customers from day one.

 Designing, building, testing, and maintaining a website of your own can easily cost thousands of dollars every year.
 Amazon allows you to start making money without taking those risks first.

 Consumers place a high level of trust in Amazon.
 Search for something like “trust Craigslist,” on the other hand, and the results don’t seem quite as reassuring.
 Trying to sell on less heavily monitored websites like that, or on your own website, means you have to work much harder to convince the customer you’re not ripping them off.

 If you’re selling a product on Amazon and you don’t have a ton of negative reviews already, most visitors will automatically trust you to deliver the product.
 That level of confidence is invaluable.

 The Top 3 Advantages of Selling on Amazon for Product Creators

 1. The Equivalent of In-Store Placement in Multiple Major Chains

 Would you say no to having your products sold by a retailer with the distribution of Ikea?
 No?
 Amazon generates more than four times Ikea's revenues.
 That massive level of exposure may be the best of the advantages of selling on Amazon.

 2. Bigger Margins